HusterHope/VCL-research-group/content/authors/siwei-ma/_index.md

 highlight_name: true

 user_groups:
-  - Researchers
+  - Principle Investigators
 ---

-Dr. Siwei Ma is a professor in the Department of Computer Science and technology, School of EECS, Peking University.
+Dr. Siwei Ma is a professor in the School of Computer Science, Peking University and  deputy director of national engineering lab for video technology (NELVT).
 His interest contains video coding and video processing.
 He has already published over 300 papers in journals and conferences, with over 9000 citations.
 He has also been authorized for over 40 patents.
 He led many research projects funded by Natural Science Foundation, 863 Hi-Tech Program, Science and Technology Support Program, etc.